One of the most important parts of building any kind of business is testing the market—and memberships are no different.

 Devise a clear and realistic plan for creating your MVP, with a specific timeline for the process from start to finish.
 Always consider any constraints and limitations you may have.

 If your idea deals with different audience groups, you can also create multiple MVPs to target them individually.
-This depends largely on the resources you have available to you, and the number of ideas that you’re trying to test out.
+This depends largely on the resources you have and the number of ideas you’re testing.

 Creating multiple versions of an MVP with different core features also allows you to perform an A/B test.
 This helps you determine which features your audience responds to the most, and helps you refine a high-converting membership MVP.